 Tennessee’s statute of limitations for personal injury lawsuits allows for only one year to pass from the date of the accident before bringing a suit is prohibited, so it is important to contact a Chattanooga lawyer as soon as possible to avoid being barred from recovery entirely.

 State courts follow modified comparative fault laws when ruling on cases of negligence, which means that an injured victim can still recover for damages even if they were partially negligent as well.
 However, their recovery will be reduced by their percentage of fault, and they will be barred altogether if that percentage is equal to or exceeds 50 percent.

 Damages that can be identified in a personal injury lawsuit incorporate both past and future expenses which resulted from the injury.
 Physically speaking, damages can range from minor concussions and broken bones to more catastrophic conditions like traumatic brain injuries, spinal cord injuries, and paralysis.

-Consulting with a personal injury attorney is always a good idea – regardless of whether you ultimately decide to file a lawsuit.
+Consulting with a local attorney is always a good idea – regardless of whether you ultimately decide to file a lawsuit.
 Simply knowing what options are available to you can provide confidence and peace of mind that no stone was left unturned.

 Additionally, anyone who has been injured should make sure they understand the full effects of their injuries before settling with an insurance company.
 Quick insurance settlements generally do not fully compensate injured victims, and can accordingly have grave financial consequences.

-If you have been injured in an accident in Tennessee, get in touch with a Chattanooga personal injury lawyer today, and get the help and compensation you need and deserve.
+If you have been injured in an accident, get in touch with a Chattanooga personal injury lawyer today, and get the help and compensation you need and deserve.